Wendell Smallwood: Personal life

 Smallwood is the son of Nichelle Barber and Wendell Smallwood.
 Growing up, he was a Philadelphia Eagles fan, his favorite player being Duce Staley, who became his position coach upon Smallwood being drafted by the Eagles.
+Smallwood and his wife, Autumn, have one daughter.

 In July 2014, Smallwood was arrested in Delaware on charges of witness tampering.
 Smallwood was accused of trying to get a witness to recant statements they made implicating a friend of Smallwood's, Zakee Lloyd, charged with first-degree murder.
 The same day, the charges against Smallwood were dropped when prosecutors claimed Smallwood agreed to cooperate and testify at trial, Lloyd pleaded guilty to second-degree murder.

 In November 2024, Smallwood was charged with wire fraud, conspiracy to commit wire fraud, and conspiracy to defraud the Internal Revenue Service.
-He plead guilty to defrauding the federal government's COVID relief programs of over $645k while taking full responsibility.
+He pleaded guilty to defrauding the federal government's COVID relief programs of over $645,000 while taking full responsibility.
 On September 18, 2025 Smallwood was sentenced to serve 18 months in prison and repay the stolen funds.
 Smallwood, who is finishing a bachelors degree at West Virginia University, was ordered to report to federal prison in mid-December after his schooling.
+Smallwood also pleaded guilty to second-degree unlawful possession of an assault firearm for possessing an AR-15 rifle in the state of New Jersey and was sentenced to three years in state prison, concurrent to his federal sentence, with a requirement he remained incarcerated for at least one year.
+On August 7, 2026, Gloucester County Superior Court granted Smallwood's motion to withdraw a guilty plea he made previously to the unlawful possession of an assault firearm, which would allow for his early release that same month in order for Smallwood to be with his daughter during her last days due to her battle with cancer after an unsuccessful chemotherapy treatment.